-I assume the entire world is trying to move on from 2020 as we near 2021.
-What comes to mind is 2021 has an appropriate meaning to the end of a bad year.
-This is because Covid and 2020 really ruined so many activities and minimized maintaining friendships.
-So when I get to 2021, I will emphasize 2020 won!
-The year that kicked the bottom out of normal life.
+The entire world is trying to move on from 2020 as we near 2021.
+2021 has an appropriate meaning as the end of a bad year.
+This is because COVID-19 and 2020 really ruined so many activities and minimized maintaining friendships.
+So when I get to 2021, I will emphasize that 2020 won!
+It was the year that kicked the bottom out of everyday life.

-The year did have some bicycle riding, but nothing like the year before.
-I was able to complete 168 rides for 1,937 miles and just under 126 hours.
+The year had some bicycle riding, but something different from the previous year.
+I completed 168 rides for 1,937 miles and just under 126 hours.
 That is almost half the 3,567 miles and 267 rides in 2019.
-Much of this is the result of working from home due to Covid for about 7 months.
-I purchased a Whahoo Kickr trainer and joined Zwift a year ago but did not ride more than a few hundred miles.
-I hope 2021 will find time for more enjoyable rides.
+Much results from working from home due to COVID-19 for about 7 months.
+I purchased a Whahoo Kickr trainer and joined Zwift a year ago, but I rode only a few hundred miles.
+2021 will find time for more enjoyable rides.
 Work has created the most significant roadblock.
 That has been true for the past 5 years, but 2020 was worse.

 With work from home, 2020 did not bring a healthy year for a work/life balance.
 I worked just under 3,000 hours and lost several weeks of vacation.
 I am to blame as the work from home resulted in a loss of productivity.
 The budget cuts eliminated most overtime options, so the two of the staff who are not eligible for overtime, me being one of them, pick up the slack.
-Sure, I could just get behind, but in many cases, people are waiting on our reviews to get a long term goal achieved or to start a job to feed the family.
+Sure, I could get behind, but in many cases, people wait on our reviews to achieve a long-term goal or start a job to feed the family.
 I am not comfortable saying just wait because we are busy.
-I have the deep stubborn North Dakota farm boy in me and care for other people who are impacted positively by getting items completed.
-I once had a college professor, Curtis Arthur Amlund, say to me, "Londell, I am so glad you're not a woman, you can't say no to anyone."
+I have the deep, stubborn North Dakota farm boy in me and care for other people who are impacted positively by getting items completed.
+I once had a college professor, Curtis Arthur Amlund, say, "Londell, I am so glad you're not a woman; you can't say no to anyone."

-On a lighter note, I heard a great joke last week I have to share.
+On a lighter note, I heard a great joke I had to share last week.
 Some rolled their eyes, yet I really loved the humor.
 It goes like this:

 What two men routinely hang out near a window?
 Curt and Rod - if you do not get it, say that fast.